jchauncey/TheDeeps/server/README.md

 make server-open-coverage
 ```

-## Test Coverage Summary

-The current test coverage is approximately 68.5% of statements (improved from 63.9%).
-Areas with high coverage include:

-- Repository implementations (100%)
-- Logger functionality (91.3%)
-- Character and skill models (62.6%)
-- Map generator (92.1%)
-- Character handler (92.3%)
-- Game manager (71.4%)
-- Combat handler (most functions now have good coverage)

-Key improvements in the combat handler coverage:
-- `handleAttack`: 84.2% coverage
-- `handleUseItem`: 100% coverage
-- `handleFlee`: 86.7% coverage
-- `isAdjacent`: 100% coverage
-- `abs`: 100% coverage
-- `findSafePosition`: 78.9% coverage
-- `GetCombatState`: 81.8% coverage

-Areas that still need improved test coverage:

-- WebSocket-related functions in game manager (`Run`, `readPump`, `writePump`, `HandleConnection`): 0%
-- `Start` function in game manager: 0%
-- `HandleCombat` in combat handler: 0% (requires WebSocket connection)
-- `sendResponse` in combat handler: 0% (requires WebSocket connection)

-## Adding New Tests
+## Test Coverage

+The server currently has approximately 70.6% test coverage overall.
+Key components have the following coverage:

+- Models: 72.1%
+- Game: 68.9%
+- Handlers: 60.3%
+- Repositories: 100.0%
+- Logger: 91.3%

+### Character Model Coverage

+The character model has been extensively tested with the following coverage for key functions:

+- `AddExperience`: 100%
+- `RemoveFromInventory`: 100%
+- `UnequipItem`: 100%
+- `UseItem`: 86.7%
+- `CalculateAttackPower`: 100%
+- `CalculateDefensePower`: 100%
+- `CalculateBaseAC`: 100%
+- `CalculateArmorAC`: 83.3%
+- `CalculateTotalAC`: 66.7%
+- `CalculateHitChance`: 86.7%
+- `GetSkillBonus`: 66.7%

+### Combat Handler Coverage

+The combat handler has good coverage for most functions:

+- `handleAttack`: 84.2%
+- `handleUseItem`: 100%
+- `handleFlee`: 86.7%
+- `isAdjacent`: 100%
+- `abs`: 100%
+- `findSafePosition`: 78.9%
+- `GetCombatState`: 81.8%
+- `NewCombatHandler`: 50.0%

+### Areas for Improvement

+The following areas still need improved test coverage:

+1. WebSocket-related functions in the game manager:
+   - `Start`: 0%
+   - `Run`: 0%
+   - `readPump`: 0%
+   - `writePump`: 0%
+   - `HandleConnection`: 0%

+2. Combat handler functions:
+   - `HandleCombat`: 0%
+   - `sendResponse`: 0%

+3. Character skills:
+   - `UpdateCharacterWithSkills`: 0%
+   - `GetSkillCheckDifficulty`: 0%
+   - `GetSkillsForClass`: 0%

+### Adding New Tests

 When adding new tests, follow these guidelines:

-1. Place test files in the same package as the code being tested
-2. Name test files with the `_test.go` suffix
-3. Use descriptive test names that explain what is being tested
-4. Use table-driven tests where appropriate to test multiple scenarios
+1. Use table-driven tests where appropriate
-5. Mock external dependencies to isolate the code being tested
+2. Mock external dependencies
+3. Use descriptive test names
+4. Aim for high coverage of the code
+5. Test both success and failure cases
+6. Use the testify/assert package for assertions

 For more information on writing tests with Ginkgo, see the [Ginkgo documentation](https://onsi.github.io/ginkgo/).